|Thomas S Nicholson||1|

 Nicholson, Todd, Condie, Cassidy, J Morris, G Morris

 |9||NMC SFR||A||Alnwick WMC||L||2-3|

 Saturday 9 April 1892

-Northumberland FA Minor Cup Semi Final Replay
+Northumberland Minor Cup Semi Final Replay

 Alnwick WMC 3-2 Berwick Rangers

 T Hope, A Black, J Hastie, R Rhind, C Campbell, T Makins, R Murphy, W McFarlane, James Manuel,